 One of the more recent advancements in CPR training is hands-only CPR, which, as the name suggests, removes the rescue breaths from the equation and requires only chest compressions.
-In 2008, the American Heart Association officially released its recommendation for shifting to hands-only CPR.
+In 2008, the American Heart Association officially released its recommendation for shifting to hands-only CPR from conventional CPR.
 Since then, this method has become a critical component of CPR training and certification.

 In this blog, we take a closer look at hands-only CPR, one of the more recent advancements in this life-saving procedure, and discuss why you should consider receiving training in CPR.
 Finally, we look at the benefits of receiving your CPR certification online, which makes learning these skills easier, faster, and more convenient than ever before.